 Make the chickpeas and greens

-Heat oil in a medium saucepan on medium heat.
-Add mustard seeds and sauté until half of them begin to pop.
-Add the coriander and turmeric and stir well in the oil for about 20 seconds to release the flavor and aroma of the spices.
+Heat oil or ghee in a medium saucepan on medium-high heat.
+Add mustard seeds into the oil and sauté until half of them begin to pop.
+Turn down the heat to low and add the coriander and turmeric powder.
+Sizzle to release the aroma and medicinal qualities for about 20 seconds.

-Immediately add the chickpeas and stir.
-Add the lemon juice, sea salt, and sesame seeds, and mix well.
+Immediately add the chickpeas to stop the powdered spices from burning, and stir.
+Add the lemon juice, salt, and sesame seeds, and mix well.
 Simmer for about 3–5 minutes on medium heat.

 Place the prepared greens on top of the chickpeas with a ¼ cup of water and cook, covered, for 2–3 minutes.
 Stir to incorporate the greens and continue to cook another 5 minutes.
 Continue cooking until the greens are soft and fully cooked.